KeithLewis99/IPM/README.md

 Project Information
 The current project is organized in two streams, both starting with the data file, IPM_dat.R.
 The first branch is for exploratory data analysis (EDA).
 The file IPM_EDA creates figures from the data and these are presented in a dashboard.
 The second branch is for the IPM.
 The IPM_out.R file sources the data file, the model file with the JAGS code (IPM_mod.R), some Zuur code for the model diagnostics.
 These are then presented in a dashboard.

-Finally, there is a "scratch pad" where I develop new code and try things out.
+For the latter branch, there is an IPM_master file that can run a given model and store the dashboard and assocaited files in a different folder within the "output" folder.